LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 # Give the memory goblin a break!
+(Excessive memory consumption)

 The Memory Goblin works relentlessly/tirelessly to manage your computer’s memory.